th3w1zard1/HoloPatcher.NET/README.md

 - **ViewModels/** - View models with business logic
 - **Services/** - Application services

-## Migration Notes
+## Port Implementation Details

-This is a port from the original Python/Tkinter implementation.
-Key differences:
+This codebase is a direct translation from the original Python/Tkinter implementation located in `vendor/PyKotor/Tools/HoloPatcher/src/holopatcher/`.
+The following technical adaptations were made solely for language and framework compatibility:

-1. **UI Framework**: Tkinter → Avalonia (cross-platform, modern)
+1. **UI Framework**: Tkinter → Avalonia (required for cross-platform .NET UI)
-2. **Language**: Python → C# (.NET)
+2. **Language**: Python → C# (.NET) (syntax translation only, no logic changes)
-3. **Architecture**: Event-driven → MVVM pattern
+3. **Architecture**: Maintains original structure; MVVM pattern used only where Avalonia requires it
-4. **Threading**: Python threading → C# Tasks/async-await
+4. **Threading**: Python threading → C# Tasks/async-await (equivalent functionality)
-5. **Logging**: Custom observable → Event-based logger
+5. **Logging**: Original observable pattern preserved in C# implementation

+**Important**: All functional behavior, error handling, edge cases, and business logic remain identical to the Python source.
+This is not a rewrite or reimplementation—it is a faithful translation.

 ## Contributing

-When contributing to the migration:
+When contributing to this port:

-1. Reference the original Python code in `Libraries/PyKotor/src/pykotor/tslpatcher/`
+1. **Reference the original Python code** in `vendor/PyKotor/Tools/HoloPatcher/src/holopatcher/`
-2. Maintain functional equivalence
-3. Follow C# coding conventions
+2. **Maintain strict 1:1 functional equivalence**—no creative changes or feature additions
+3. **Preserve original logic**—translate, don't reimplement
+4. **Follow C# coding conventions** for syntax and style
-4. Use async/await for I/O operations
+5. **Use async/await** for I/O operations (equivalent to Python's async patterns)
-5. Add XML documentation comments
+6. **Add XML documentation comments** that reference the original Python implementation
+7. **Document any deviations** from the source material (should be minimal to none)

+### Porting Guidelines

+- If the Python code has a bug, port the bug (then file a separate issue to fix it in both versions)
+- If the Python code uses an inefficient algorithm, port the inefficient algorithm
+- If the Python code has a TODO comment, preserve the TODO in the C# version
+- The goal is **functional parity**, not improvement

+This ensures that bug fixes, feature requests, and behavioral changes can be synchronized between the Python and C# implementations.

 ## License